vacp2p/rfc/specs/waku/v2/waku-message.md

 ## Payload encryption

-Payload encryption depends on which `version` field is set.
+Payload encryption depends on the `version` field.

 ### Version 0